 Cons: Costs much more.
 Longer than Train

-The final option of how to travel from KLIA to KLIA2 is with a taxi.
+The final option of how to travel from KLIA to KLIA2 is with a taxi with a KLIA2 to KLIA1 transfer (or vice versa).

-It is straightforward to do this but note that this will most probably take longer than the train, and it is more difficult to get luggage to the Tranportation Hub where the taxis depart at KLIA2 than it is to get luggage to the train platform.
+It is straightforward to take a taxi to KLIA2 or a taxi to taxi to KLIA/KLIA2 but note that this will most probably take longer than the train, and it is more difficult to get luggage to the Transportation Hub where the taxis depart at KLIA2 than it is to get luggage to the train platform.

 It is more expensive with a rough cost being MYR42 for a small car with a coupon taxi.
-It will be cheaper with a metre taxi but still a lot more than the alternatives.
+It will be cheaper with a metre taxi.
 It costs more at night.
+Grab says the cost through their app is likely to be RM18-24.

 There really is no reason to take a taxi transfer from KLIA2 to KLIA.
 If you decide to take this option, the following information will help.

-When taking a taxi from KLIA to KLIA2, you can catch a taxi at either level 1 or 3 of the main terminal building.
+When taking a taxi from KLIA to KLIA2, you can catch a Grab taxi at level 1 of the main terminal building at gate 3 or 4.
+This is easy to find.
+If you would prefer a pricier normal taxi, this is also on level 1 and there are signs.

 I hope you are now clear on how to go to KLIA from KLIA2 or how to go to KLIA2 from KLIA.
-Ask below if you have any questions or advice!
+Ask in our Facebook group you have any questions or advice!